Infographic Style Brief¶

 - Show the shared path from

-#commit,#propose, or#prthrough the stop hook, commit skill,sase commit, andCommitWorkflow. - Keep the three dispatch outputs visually distinct: commit hash plus COMMITS entry, saved diff plus COMMITS entry, and PR URL plus ChangeSpec entry.
+#commit,#propose, or#prthrough the provider-neutral commit finalizer, commit skill,sase commit, andCommitWorkflow. - Keep the three dispatch outputs visually distinct: commit hash plus COMMITS entry, saved diff plus COMMITS entry, and PR URL plus ChangeSpec entry.

 - Include bead lifecycle, plan handling, PR tags, parent detection, VCS dispatch, result marker, and tracking as orchestrator stages.